An Overview on the Application of Graph Neural Networks in Wireless Networks: INTRODUCTION

-However, as far as we know, there is no overview of the application of GNNs in wireless networks.
-In this paper, we give out a comprehensive overview of GNNs and their applications in wireless networks, providing a definite guide and future directions for researchers who are interested in this topic.
-The main contributions of this overview are summarized as follow \begin{itemize} \item We introduce several classical paradigms of GNNs that applied in wireless networks.
-Each paradigm is summarized with the help of the existing results, it's easy for interested researchers to start. \item A comprehensive review of GNNs in wireless networks is summarized with the existing directions~(e.g., power control, link scheduling, channel control, wireless traffic prediction, vehicular communication, point cloud, etc.). \item We summarize the existing work and puts forward several challenges and some meaningful research directions about the application of GNNs in wireless network. \end{itemize}
+In this paper, we aim to present a comprehensive overview of the application of GNNs in wireless networks.
+Meanwhile, we also provide some potential research directions for researchers who are interested in this topic.
+A detailed organization of this overview is illustrated in Fig.~\ref{roadmap}.
+In particular, the main contributions of this overview are summarized as follow \begin{itemize} \item The methods of constructing wireless communication graph~(WCG) for Mesh/Ad-hoc networks, Cellular networks, or Wireless Local Area Networks~(WLANs) are illustrated elaborately. \item Several classical paradigms of GNNs applied in wireless networks are introduced to acquire a better understanding of the concepts and structures of GNNs. \item A comprehensive review of GNNs applied in wireless networks is summarized in terms of the existing directions, e.g., resource allocation and several emerging fields. \item Some challenges and potential research directions are summarized and discussed for the application of GNNs in wireless networks. \end{itemize}